janpajerski/odin-rock-paper-scissors/notes.md

 ## Step 4: Declare the players score variables
 This is as simpole as it gets.
 Literally declare two variables, `humanScore` and `computerScore` and initialize them with a value of `0`.

-## Step 5: Write teh logic to play a single round
+## Step 5: Write the logic to play a single round
 1. Understand the problem
     - Write a function that takes human and computer choices as arguments, plays a single round of "rock, paper, scissors", increments the round winners score and logs a winner announcement.
 2. Plan